 Care Navigators can also make recommendations, referrals, and answer questions about navigating mental health conversations with children and teens.

 Scheduling care can be filtered by condition or for specific needs (age, faith, identities).
 Each family goes through the following process to pinpoint the best care plan:

 After taking these simple steps, Spring Health gives families immediate access to professional support, guidance, and care.

 During an era when children’s mental health is at a breaking point, providing parent’s access to this kind of support cannot be overstated.
 Employees that feel supported in this way are more likely to stay with their employer, are more productive at work, and are happier and healthier overall.

-Learn more about our streamlined experience for family mental health care, including therapy for children as young as six years old.
+Watch this video to discover our streamlined experience for family mental health care, including therapy for children as young as six years old.